RSEAA/RSEAA.github.io/marketing.md

 Do you know of anyone who would be an interesting keynote speaker or panelist on the Senior Strategy and Policy panel?
 Why don't you let us know!

+---

+Don't forget that on the website you can add the placeholder event to your Google Calendar and you can also download the ics for RSEAA24 placeholder to import to your calendar.

+Get them at https://rseaa.github.io/ #RSEAA24 #RSE #RSEng